BYD Sealion 5 Review 2026

 BYD Sealion 5 2026: Infotainment

-Unfortunately, you do need to use the touchscreen to adjust the climate control's setting, but that isn't to single-out BYD for criticism here as it's common across many cars.
-You do at least get shortcuts for the temperature of each climate zone permanently displayed along the bottom of the screen, but they're not big, which could make them tricky to use on the move.
+Unfortunately, you do need to use the touchscreen to adjust the climate control's settings, but that isn't to single-out BYD for criticism here, because it's common across many cars.
+You do at least get shortcuts for the temperature of each climate zone permanently displayed along the bottom of the screen, although they're not very big, which makes them tricky to use on the move.

 BYD Sealion 5 value for money